michaeleii/comm-documentation/docs/pages/db-setup.md

 ];
 ```

 This function will return the user object if the username and password match.
 Otherwise, it will return `undefined`.
+In the next section we will be creating functions to search the database for a user.

 ## Query the database